DanSimon/scalene/README.md

 ### Origins

 Scalene is heavily influenced by Tumblr's [Colossus](https://github.com/tumblr/colossus) framework, of which I was also the creator and lead developer.
-Scalene though is not a fork of Colossus, but instead more like a re-imagining with some fairly fundamental design changes.
+Scalene is not a fork of Colossus, but instead more like a re-imagining with some fairly fundamental design changes.

 The vast majority of Scalene was written from scratch, but some code is copied over from Colossus, which I've detailed in the [NOTICE](NOTICE) file and have included appropriate attribution in the relevant files.